 There’s something so freeing about knowing you can get a great workout in anywhere you go and not having to worry about being near a weight room or having a gym membership.

 The Best Workout Using Muscle Ups

 Incorporating muscle-ups into your workout routine is just one step toward building muscle and an amazing physique.
 If you want to build an amazing body you can be proud of, you need a complete workout program.
 As I’m sure you know, it can be hard to know what workout programs actually work.
 It’s no secret that the majority of the information in the fitness industry is complete BS.

 That’s why I set out to create a workout program based on science… not hype and false information.

-Through vigorous research, studying, and personal experimentation, I developed what I believe to be the most optimal workout program there is: the THOR program.
+Through vigorous research and personal experimentation, I developed what I believe is the most optimal workout program in the world: the THOR program.

-THOR was designed using specific power movements (such as the muscle up) and having strength progression with those power movements to facilitate an adaptive response in your muscle tissue that leads to unreal muscle and strength gains.
+THOR was designed using specific power movements — like the muscle-up — and having strength progression with those power movements.
+This facilitates an adaptive response in your muscle tissue that leads to insane muscle and strength gains.